csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Consider a Web-based social-networking system that replicates its data on three servers, and a network partition occurs that prevents the servers from communicating with each other.
 Since none of the partitions has a majority, it would not be possible to execute updates on any of the partitions.
 If one of these servers is in the same partition as a user, the user actually has access to data, but would be unable to update the data, since another user may be concurrently updating the same object in another partition, which could potentially lead to inconsistency.
 Inconsistency is not as great a risk in a social-networking system as in a banking database.
 A designer of such a system may decide that a user who can access the system should be allowed to perform updates on whatever replicas are accessible, even at the risk of inconsistency.

-In contrast to systems such as banking databases that require the ACID prop- erties, systems such as the social-networking system mentioned above are said to require the **BASE** properties:
+In contrast to systems such as banking databases that require the ACID properties, systems such as the social-networking system mentioned above are said to require the **BASE** properties:

 - Basically available.